monicahq/marketing/api/notes.md

 The Note object allows to associate notes to contacts.
 A note has to be associated with an existing contact - it can't be orphan.

+A note can be favorited.
+When favorited, it will be display on the dashboard inside the application.

 When retrieving a note, we always also return some basic information about the related contact.